Uranus (mythology): Other accounts

-Other sources give other genealogies.
+Other sources give Uranus other genealogies.
 In the lost epic poem the Titanomachy, Uranus was apparently the son of Aether, while according to others Uranus was the son of one "Acmon".
 According to Orphic texts, Uranus (along with Gaia) was the offspring of Nyx (Night) and Phanes.

 The poet Sappho (c.
 630 – c.
-570 BC), was said to have made Uranus the father of Eros, by either Gaia, according one source, or Aphrodite, according to another.
+570 BC), was said to have made Uranus, the father of Eros, by either Gaia, according to one source, or Aphrodite, according to another.

 The mythographer Apollodorus, gives a slightly different genealogy from Hesiod's.
 Without mentioning any ancestors, he begins his account by saying simply that Uranus "was the first who ruled over the whole world."
-According to Apollodorus, the Titans (instead of being Uranus' firstborn as in Hesiod) were born after the three Hundred-Handers and the three Cyclopes, and there were thirteen original Titans, adding the Titanide Dione to Hesiod's list.
+According to Apollodorus, the Titans (instead of being Uranus's firstborn as in Hesiod) were born after the three Hundred-Handers and the three Cyclopes, and there were thirteen original Titans, adding the Titanide Dione to Hesiod's list.